EISy-as-Py/hardy/joss-paper/paper.md

 One of the most widely applied strategy to enhance the performance of machine learning model is Combined Automatic Machine Learning (AutoML) for CASH (Combined Alogrithm Selection and Hyperparameter Optimization) [@hutter2019automated].
 However, these packages are only limited to hyper-parameter tuning and data features remain untouched.
 To improve the effectiveness of machine learning models, some of the popular feature engineering strategies used for simple numerical data include binning, binarization, normalization, Box-Cox Transformations and Quantile Sketch Array (QSA) [@zheng2018feature][@nargesian2017learning].
 Moreover, Deep Feature Synthesis has also shown promising results.
 Here features are generated from relational databases by performing multi-layer mathematical transformation operations [@kanter2015deep].

-`HARDy` presents an infrastructure which aids in the identification of the best combination of numerical and visual transformations to improve data classification through Convolutional Neural Networks (CNN). `HARDy` exploits the difference between human-readable images of experimental data (i.e. Cartesian representation) and computer-readable plots, which maximizes the data density presented to an algorithm and reduce superfluous information. `HARDy` uses configuration files, fed to the open-source package `Keras-tuner`, removing the need for the user to manually generate unique parameters combinations for each neural network model to be investigated.
+`HARDy` presents an infrastructure which aids in the identification of the best combination of numerical and visual transformations to improve data classification through Convolutional Neural Networks (CNN). `HARDy` exploits the difference between human-readable images of experimental data (i.e. Cartesian representation) and computer-readable plots, which maximizes the data density presented to an algorithm and reduce superfluous information. `HARDy` uses configuration files, fed to the open-source package `KerasTuner`, removing the need for the user to manually generate unique parameters combinations for each neural network model to be investigated.

 # Description and Use Case

-The python-based package `HARDy` is a modularly structured package which classifies data using 2D convolutional neural networks.
+The Python-based package `HARDy` is a modularly structured package which classifies data using 2D convolutional neural networks.
 A schematic for the package can be found in figure 1.

 ![Workflow schematics for HARDy.
 The data files, left-most column, are subject to numerical and visual transformations, according to the rules outlined in the user defined configuration files.
 The images are then fed into either a CNN or a tuner, for which the hyperparameter space is controlled through another configuration file.
 Finally, each transformation produces a report comprising of the best trained model file, the log of training session and the model validation result.](./images/HARDy_diagram.png)